HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Experiments

-Here, we evaluate to verify the necessity and rationality of our input setting.
-As shown in Tab.~\ref{tab:ablation_input}, even using 2 IMUs aiding, our multi-modal input outperforms pure RGB or IMU inputs under single modality.
-Besides, our approach with 4 IMUs significantly outperforms the one with only two IMUs (one for left leg and one for right arm), which serves as a good compromise of acceptable performance and light-weight convenient capture setting.
-The corresponding qualitative results are provided in Fig.~\ref{fig:ablation_optimize}.
-As shown in Fig.~7 (a), our hybrid input enables more accurate and plausible capture results in 3D, compared to the one using only RGB input.
-As shown in Fig.~\ref{fig:ablation_optimize} (b), our inertial observation enables to reduce the depth ambiguity from 2D observation by correcting the orientations of limbs and other extremely occluded body parts.
+\myparagraph{Evaluation on 4-IMU-aid setting.} Finally, to verify the necessity and rationality of our multi-modal input setting with only 4 IMUs aiding, we compare several variants of our approach with various network input settings.
+As shown in Tab.~\ref{tab:ablation_input}, even using 2 IMUs aiding, our multi-modal input outperforms pure IMU or RGB input under single modality.
+Besides, our approach with 4 IMUs significantly outperforms the one with only two IMUs (one for left arm and one for right leg) and closes to the one with tedious 12 IMUs, which serves as a good compromise of acceptable performance and light-weight convenient capture setting.
+As shown in Fig.~7 (a), our inertia-aid setting augments the camera by alleviating its inherent defects in terms of depth ambiguity and occlusion.
+As shown in Fig.~\ref{fig:ablation_optimize} (b), 4-IMU-aid setting enables to constantly track frequently occluded extremities while minimizing the intrusive body-worn sensors.